Rohypnol ("Roofie") and rape

 —Curious and Concerned

 You may be referring to a drug called Rohypnol (flunitrazepam), street-named "roofies," "roachies," "rophies," "ruffies," "roofenol," "roche," "La Rocha," "rope," and "the forget pill."
-(Rohypnol is manufactured by the pharmaceutical company F. Hoffmann-La Roche.)
 But as we know, drug street names change all the time.
 This hypnotic sedative enhances the effects of alcohol: decreased inhibition, sleepiness, and memory loss.
 However, the drug's medical purpose is quite different; Rohypnol is primarily used as a surgical anesthetic or sleeping pill in about eighty countries, although it is not available legitimately in the United States.
 Drug enforcement officials say that Rohypnol illegally enters the United States from Mexico, Colombia, and Europe.

 To avoid possibly being given a drink with Rohypnol, be aware of the color, texture, and taste of your drinks; don't accept pre-purchased, open drinks of any kind from strangers or casual acquaintances (unfortunately, this may harken back to mom and dad saying, "Don't accept candy from strangers").
 Rohypnol's misuse also makes it advisable not to leave drinks unattended, even in familiar surroundings.